Intercogni/conventions/docs/line-and-indentation.md

 This document outlines all the line and indentation conventions to be followed.

 ## Character Limit
-A line code should not contain more than `80` characters.
+A line of code should not contain more than `80` characters.

-> an exception is made for lines with `url links` and `keys`, in which the developer is allowed to write **only them** past 80 characters.
+> an exception is made for lines with `url links` and `keys`, in which the developer is allowed to write **only the url/key** past 80 characters.
 Even then, they should minimize the character count on such line/s

 ### Examples
-In the example below, devs should realize that **only the url** is allowed to past the `80` character limit
+In the example below, devs should realize that **only the url/key** is allowed to past the `80` character limit
 ```json
 "node_modules/@babel/runtime": {
     "version"      : "7.24.0",